Building a Modern Streetcar Line for Tucson and Revitalizing Downtown

 - Project Duration:

-- Project cost:
+- Project Cost:

 - $196 million

-Insertion of a modern streetcar line into the fabric of central Tucson neighborhoods and the University of Arizona main campus required planners and designers to be sensitive to the needs of other street users – motorists, bicyclists and pedestrians – and to develop facility and systems designs of high aesthetic quality.
+Integrating a modern streetcar line into the fabric of central Tucson neighborhoods and the University of Arizona’s main campus required planners and designers to be sensitive to the needs of other street users – motorists, bicyclists and pedestrians – and to develop facility and systems designs of high aesthetic quality.
 In the areas of vehicles and systems, the project aspired to offer patrons attractive modern streetcar vehicles, to blend the streetcar line into the walkable streets of Tucson, to power the streetcars from an aesthetically designed, minimally intrusive overhead contact system (OCS), and to achieve a high level of operating safety using appropriate communications and traffic control technologies.

 LTK served on the City’s consulting engineering team for the design of the streetcar system.
 Our initial responsibilities included assisting with streetcar vehicle procurement and preliminary design development for all systems elements of the project.
 Additionally, LTK assisted in establishing functional requirements for the maintenance facility and developed its overall layout.

 During final design and construction, LTK prepared technical specifications for the vehicles, participated in the industry review process, and assisted the City with the evaluation of carbuilder proposals.
-The City ultimately awarded a contract to Oregon Iron Works/United Streetcar of Portland, Oregon, for these vehicles.
+The City ultimately awarded a contract to Oregon Iron Works/United Streetcar of Portland, OR, for these vehicles.
 LTK conducted design review and provided oversight of production and testing.

 LTK also provided final design for the traction power system (substations, OCS, corrosion control), train-to-wayside control (TWC) to protect train movements in city streets, communications (CCTV and integration of the bus AVL and communications system into the streetcar design), and fare collection.